IPMI-ICNS-UKE/DARTS/README.md

 git clone https://github.com/IPMI-ICNS-UKE/DARTS.git
 ``

 or download the .zip file via the download button.
+Before continuing, please check the prerequisites on the Installation page in the [Documentation](https://ipmi-icns-uke.github.io/DARTS/General/Installation.html).

 Navigate to the folder containing the `DARTS.yml` file and run

 ```
 conda env create -f DARTS.yml